Harris Hill thrills each year as jumpers from the US and abroad compete in the annual Harris Hill Ski Jumping competition in Brattleboro.

 About Ski Jumping and the World Cup

-If you let cartoon illustrations be your guide, you might think that the takeoff shoots the ski jumper up into the air – not so.
-Takeoffs actually angle downward at 7 – 12 degrees.
-And the track is not curved all the way to the end of the takeoff.
-The last section is straight.
-The rules for ski jump design prescribe that the length of the straight part of the takeoff (the table) be chosen so that the skier traverses it in one quarter of a second.
+The track is not curved all the way to the end of the takeoff.
+The last section is flat or straight.
+The rules for ski jump design prescribe that the length of the straight part of the takeoff or table, be built so that the skier traverses it in one quarter of a second.

 How can I start ski jumping?